JohnEz/table-football-bot/README.md

 - Single HTML file
 - React
 - Botkit
-- botbuilder
+- Botbuilder

 ### Development
+Whilst in development have variables in the server config file for:
+'slackBotToken' - The unique identifying code provided by Slack for your Bot 'database_url' - The URI for your mongoDB.
+'luisToken' - The URL to your application on the LUIS natural language service (https://api.projectoxford...)

+We've included the exported JSON file containing our LUIS app in server/model which can be used to create a new LUIS app.

-To build the bundle run `npm run dev`
+To build the bundle and track any changes to the files run `npm run dev`

 To start the server run `npm start`

+Starting the server connects the bot to slack

 ### Production
+Remove the links to LUIS, MongoDB and Slackbot and add them as env variables on your host service.

-`npm run prod`
+To Webkpack the client side for production run `npm run prod`

+To start the server run `npm start`

 ### Testing
-To apply unit tests run `mocha`
+To apply unit tests run `mocha`.

-To use the textbot to manually test the bot in the console. run `node server/textbot.js`
+Further end-to-end testing is currently stored in the botTesting branch and utilises a second Slack bot which talks to the main bot and tests the responses.